wnbrb/wnb-rb-site/README.md

 - Note that your pull request may require one or more tests.
 Tests are required for almost all backend changes, and all frontend logic-related changes.
 Style or copy changes do not require you to write a test.
 - For a style or copy change, please provide side-by-side screenshots showing how the app looks before and after your changes.
+- When working on the admin area, controllers for the admin area should inherit from `AdminController` so the layout is properly applied.

 ## Contributor Resources 📚